dapr/docs/daprdocs/content/en/operations/components/component-secrets.md

     value: MyPassword
 ```

-Referencing secret from a secret store:
+Instead create the secret in your secret store and reference it in the component definition:

 ```yml
 apiVersion: dapr.io/v1alpha1